 Do free driver updaters exist?

 You have probably heard that "Nothing in life is free".
 Well, this is true to some extent, for most goods and services.
 However, driver updaters don't come into this category --- they really do exist for free.
-They will scan your PC to advise you which of your drivers need updating and make the updates for you, to save you tons of time (the alternative would be to manually look up each device on your system).
+They will scan your PC to advise you which of your drivers need updating, to save you tons of time (the alternative would be to manually look up each device on your system).

 Before getting into the finer detail, let's look at what types of devices need drivers and what they do.